ds-bhatia/ota-update-compiler/README.md

 # ota-update-compiler
-A compiler used to detect insecure OTA update code.
+Compiler used to detect insecure OTA update code.

+Capstone project for Compiler Design (CS1202).